 Dear Frnds.
 Thanks 4 ur kind support and co-operation.
-I’ve become 3 No. India's Best Hacker in the list of Ethical Hacking Society & 33 no. in the World.It happened bcz of U all.
-Just keep reading my posts & make me no.1 Hacker.
-I’m a Software Developer by Profession & I’ve capability to do any kind of job in Software/Hardware bcz I’m a Quick Learner.If U hv any kind of PROBLEM(s)/QUERY(S) in Software/Hardware Just Call/Msg me on +91-8270859989.
+I’ve become 3 No. India's Best Hacker in the list of Ethical Hacking Society & 33 no. in the World ranking.It happened because of you all.
+Just keep reading my posts.
+I’m a Software Developer by Profession & I’ve capability to do any kind of job in Software/Hardware because I’m a Quick Learner.If you have any kind of PROBLEM(s) in Software/Hardware Just Call/Msg me on +91-8270859989.

 comments on status of our lovable person or chat often with our friends, relatives.
 So here is new Emoticons that we

 can use in our Facebook comment.
 Facebook has come up with this from just few